diergo/decs/CONTRIBUTING.md

 Release
 -------

-By publishing from `master` a new release will be uploaded to [Bintray](https://bintray.com/aburmeis/maven/decs) and propagated to [jcenter](http://jcenter.bintray.com/diergo/decs/) if you define a proper API key.
+By tagging on `master` a new release will be published and made accessible using [JitPack](https://jitpack.io/#de.diergo/decs).